CodeKommissar/The-WebDev-Blog/content/html/first_steps.md

 Don't close your terminal because we'll be using it later ;).

-In Atom, at the left side of your screen, there should be the "HTML" directory graphically represented and the "index.html" nested inside of it, double click the "index.html" file.
+In Atom, at the left side of your screen, you should see the "HTML" directory graphically represented with a folder on the left, and the "index.html" file nested inside of it.
+Double click the "index.html" file.

 Your screen should look similar to this: